 Since the transfer of assets to the Medicaid Asset Protection Trust is a “gift”, a certain period of time must pass before the assets are protected.
 This is because Medicaid imposes a “look-back” period when someone applies for Medicaid.
 Medicaid imposes strict income and asset guidelines and once an applicant meets these guidelines, Medicaid asks the question, “well, what happened to your assets?”
 The look-back for Community Medicaid is 2.5 years and 5 years for Chronic Medicaid.
 A Medicaid applicant discloses the existence of the Medicaid Asset Protection Trust – it is not hidden from the government in any way.

 Deciding whether a Medicaid Asset Protection Trust is right for a client depends on a number of factors: funds available for long-term care, relationship to intended beneficiaries, and timing.
-No two clients are alike, which is why it is important to evaluate which plan best achieves your personal goals and alleviates your concerns.
+No two clients are alike, which is why it is important to meet with an experienced medicaid attorney to evaluate which plan best achieves your personal goals and alleviates your concerns.